video-dev/hls.js/README.md

 Please note: iOS Safari "Mobile" does not support the MediaSource API.
 Safari browsers have however built-in HLS support through the plain video "tag" source URL.
 See the example above (Getting Started) to run appropriate feature detection and choose between using Hls.js or natively built-in HLS support.

 When a platform has neither MediaSource nor native HLS support, you will not be able to play HLS.

+### Server-side-rendering (SSR) and `require` from a Node.js runtime

+We support this now.
+You can safely require this library in Node and absolutely nothing will happen :) See https://github.com/video-dev/hls.js/pull/1841

+(This is also known as "Universal builds" and "isomorphic apps")

 ## CORS